-Areas F and G: A minimum of 2 courses must be completed in areas F and G.
+Area G: A minimum of 1 course must be completed in Area G.

-The general provisions relating to General Education requirements, as listed on page 12, must be followed when completing courses in Areas D, E, F, G, and H.
+The general provisions relating to General Education requirements, as listed on page 12, must be followed when completing courses in Areas D, E, F, and G.

 A complete listing of courses, which will satisfy all these requirements starts on page 13.